-Christine brings 16 years of higher education experience to her positions at SAIS, where she provides operational leadership and guidance to two of SAIS’ flagship research institutions.
+Christine brings 16 years of higher education experience to her positions at SAIS, where she provides operational leadership and guidance to two flagship research institutions.
 In these capacities, she oversees strategic planning and program development, manages research portfolios, and counsels senior fellows on internal and external engagement, financial management, and future initiatives.
 In addition, Christine designs, plans, and directs seminars, workshops, and professional development activities for the SAIS community and external stakeholders.
-Holding a unique position as the associate and assistant director of two research institutions, she identifies and initiates opportunities for cross-departmental programme collaboration throughout SAIS.
+Holding a unique position as the associate and assistant director of two research institutions, she identifies and initiates opportunities for cross-departmental program collaboration throughout SAIS.

-Prior to joining SAIS in 2008, Christine was co-ordinator of Cornell University’s Washington Programme.
+Prior to joining SAIS in 2008, Christine was co-ordinator of Cornell University’s Washington Program.
 She graduated from the University of Maryland with a degree in government and politics, and a scholar’s certificate in international relations.

-Prama Verma is the programme assistant for the Foreign Policy Institute at Johns Hopkins SAIS, where she provides support to FPI’s fellows and the institute’s programming.
-She also volunteers for an anti-trafficking organisation and a South Asian American group.
+Prama Verma is the program assistant for the Foreign Policy Institute at Johns Hopkins SAIS, where she provides support to FPI’s fellows and the institute’s programming.
+She also volunteers for an anti-trafficking organization and a South Asian American group.

 Prama holds a BA in political science and economics, with a minor in South Asian studies from Rutgers University.
 While at Rutgers, she also received a certificate in American politics and public policy from the Eagleton Institute of Politics, and was elected to Phi Beta Kappa.
 Her previous professional experience includes interning at the German Marshall Fund of the US and at the US Department of Transportation.